clarech712/clarech712.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior in CS and Math @ Tufts.
+subtitle: Senior in CS and Math @ Tufts University.

 profile:
   align: right
-  image: prof_pic_old.jpg
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
 #  more_info: >
 #    <p>555 your office number</p>